 We use the provided bitext for training neural machine translation systems (NMT) in a constrained setting.
-The bitext is first pre-processed via Joshua's2 normalize.pl, followed by tokenize.pl and lowercase.pl.
-The training data is additionally filtered to sentences less than 80 tokens, resulting in 37M sentence pairs (777M English tokens, 725M Russian tokens).
-We use newstest2016 (2998 sentence pairs) as the development set for early-stopping during NMT training.
-For continued training experiments, we further used a concatenation of newstests from 2012 to 2016 (14822 sentence pairs).
-We did not exploit any additional monolingual data, either by itself or via back-translation.
-After tokenization and lowercasing, the training data consists of 4.6M Russian and 3.7M English vocabulary types.
-We ran BPE3independently for each language, with 50K merge operations each.
+The bitext is first pre-processed via Joshua's normalize.pl, followed by tokenize.pl and lowercase.pl.
+The training data is additionally filtered to sentences less than 80 tokens, result-

-2http://joshua.incubator.apache.org/
+&lt;sup>2http://joshua.incubator.apache.org/